DeannaGelbart/search-by-color/README.md

 $ cp -r vendor/mjolnic/bootstrap-colorpicker/dist/img/bootstrap-colorpicker public/img/
 ```

-If you are using TinEye based search then you have to place the [TinEye PHP  client library](https://services.tineye.com/developers/multicolorengine/libraries.html) in vendor/tineyeservices_php.
+You then have to place the [TinEye PHP  client library](https://services.tineye.com/developers/multicolorengine/libraries.html) in vendor/tineyeservices_php.
 To meet ZF2 autoloader conventions, rename the filenames to match their class name.
 For example, rename metadata_request.php to MetadataRequest.php since the class name is MetadataRequest.
 And add "namespace TinEye;" at the beginning of each file.

 Customization
 -------------

 You have to rename config/autoload/local.php.dist to config/autoload/local.php.
-If you are using TinEye based search, place your TinEye API username and password there.
+Place your TinEye API username and password there.

 The art images must be placed under public/img/art/